kyverno/kyverno-envoy-plugin/website/docs/policies/match-conditions.md

 In the event of an error evaluating a match condition the policy is not evaluated.
 Whether to reject the request is determined as follows:

-1. If any match condition evaluated to `false` (regardless of other errors), the policy is skipped.
+1. If any match condition evaluated to `false` (regardless of other errors), then the policy is skipped.
 1. Otherwise:
     - for `failurePolicy: Fail`, reject the request (without evaluating the policy).
     - for `failurePolicy: Ignore`, proceed with the request but skip the policy.